arkatebi/OpenWorld-problem/README.md

 ```
 python2 xTract_trainingSet -I1=uniprot_sprot.dat.2010_01 -G=9606 -O=trainingSet.9606
 ```

-This will create the following two output files:
+This creates the following two output files:

 ```
 trainingSet.9606.1
 trainingSet.9606.1.map
 ```

-Repeated run of the program creates the subsequent versions of each figure file.
+Repeated run of the program creates the subsequent versions of each out file.

 <a name="graphicalView" />